KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Question to Answer

 Who to reach and how?
+How to remain vital?

 http://www.umcom.org/learn/market-your-church